-The goal of the Million Cat Challenge is to save the lives of one million cats in North America over a five-year period, from the beginning of 2014 through the end of 2018.
-At the campaign level, we will measure lives saved by two methods: reduction in euthanasia and increase in live outcomes.
-These two numbers will be tracked seperately but reported jointly as we document our progress towards one million.
+The original goal of the Million Cat Challenge was to save the lives of one million cats in North America over a five-year period, from the beginning of 2014 through the end of 2018.
+At the campaign level, we have measured lives saved by two methods: reduction in euthanasia and increase in live outcomes.
+These two numbers have been tracked seperately but reported jointly as we documented our progress towards one million.

 Because the precursor to the Million Cat Challenge was issued in late 2012 and again in early 2013, 2012 was chosen as the baseline year for shelters that joined the Challenge in the early days.
 This recognizes the progress made by “early adopter” shelters, which help mentor shelters joining the main campaign.